anthonylouismorton/Code-201/reading-notes/Read-06.md

 ### Chapter 3: “Object Literals” (pp.100-105)

 - An object is a set of variables and functions used to create a model.
-An object can be thought of as a template for real world itmems
+An object can be thought of as a template for real world items
 - A car object would have a make, model, engine, doors, color, and transmission.
 An instance of this object would be a two door 1967 ford mustang with a 5.0 engine and a manual transmission
 - Objects can be used to create several instances of that object and prevents code from being repeated
 - Functions inside an object are called methods